JD-P/fortforecast/fortforecast-design.md

-user pages will tell you what somebody has been working on, broadcast their time spent working in things like pomodoro sessions, show their recent predictions, give a sanctioned way to ask for/display contact information, broadcast precommitments, and of course show biographical information like what time they joined the site and their portrait at rest.
+user pages will tell you what somebody has been working on, broadcast their time spent working in things like pomodoro sessions, show their recent predictions, give a sanctioned way to ask for/display contact information, broadcast commitments, and of course show biographical information like what time they joined the site and their portrait at rest.

 ## Guidelines, Essays, Precedent ##